mmistakes/minimal-mistakes/_drafts/zio-kafka.md

   copy(properties = properties + (key -> value))
 ```

-Or, we can configure the _polling interval_ of the consumer just using the dedicated method:
+Or, we can configure the _polling interval_ of the consumer just using the reliable method:

 ```scala
 // Zio-kafka library code